GitauHarrison/notes/web_development/personal_blog/hello_world.md

 ```
 ![Hello World](/images/hello_world.png)

-You can see from above that the browser is going to request for the two URLs which are mapped to the `home` view function, returning the string `Hello, world!`.
+You can see from above that the browser requesting for one of the two URLs which are mapped to the `home` view function, returning the string `Hello, world!`.
 If you try to enter any other URL, you will get an error since these are the only two URLs recognized by the application.

 You have probably noted that the moment you ran `flask run` command, you saw: